Shoe polish: Manufacture

-The process for producing shoe polish is straightforward and the required equipment is relatively easy to acquire.
-The cost of establishing shoe polish manufacturing facilities has been estimated at around $600,000 (as of 2005).
+The process for producing shoe polish is very straightforward and the required equipment is relatively easy to acquire.
+The cost of establishing shoe polish manufacturing facilities has been estimated at $600,000 (as of 2005).

-Shoe polish is manufactured in large, thermostated, stirred reactors.
+Shoe polish is manufactured in large, thermo-stated, stirred reactors.
 Steps are taken to ensure that volatile solvents do not evaporate.
 Typically, low-melting paraffin wax is melted, followed by the higher melting waxes, and finally the colorant-stearate mixture.
 The molten mass is added to warm solvent before being dispensed.
 Wax-based shoe polish is traditionally packaged in flat, round, 60-gram (2-ounce) tins, usually with an easy-open facility.
 The traditional flat, round tins have since become synonymous with shoe polishes.
 When dried due to solvent loss or other reasons, the hardened wax pulls away from the walls of the container, giving what is known as a "rattler".

 History

 Before the twentieth century

+Treating footwear to soften, waterproof, protect, and extend its lifespan is an ancient tradition as textile and clothmaking.
+Ancient peoples would use natural waxes, animal fats, and plant-based oils based on their availability to achieve their desired effects.
+However, these treatments were not generally meant to shine the shoe.

-From medieval times, dubbin, a product of wax, was used to soften and waterproof leather; but it did not impart shine.
-It was made from natural wax, oil, soda ash and tallow.
+In the Middle Ages, dubbin, a product of wax, was often used to soften and waterproof leather; but it did not impart shine.
+It was made from natural wax, oil, soda ash, and tallow.
 As leather with a high natural veneer became popular in the 18th century, a high glossy finish became important, particularly on shoes and boots.
 In most cases, homemade polishes were used to provide this finish, often with lanolin or beeswax as a base.

 In the late 18th and early 19th century, many forms of shoe polish became available, yet were rarely referred to as shoe polish or boot polish.
 Instead, they were often called blacking, especially when mixed with lampblack, or still were referred to as dubbin.
 Tallow, an animal by-product, was used to manufacture a simple form of shoe polish at this time.
-Chicago, where 82% of the processed meat consumed in the United States was processed in the stockyards, became a major shoe polish producing area.
+In Chicago, where 82% of the processed meat consumed in the United States was processed stockyards, became a major shoe polish producing area.

-In London, the Warren brothers, Thomas and Jonathan, started making blacking around 1795–98, initially in partnership and then with competing companies.
-Jonathan Warren's Blacking company is noted as the first employer of the young Charles Dickens aged 12 in 1823.
-The competitor to the Warren companies in London is the Day & Martin company formed in 1801.
+Thomas and Jonathan Warren started making blacking around 1795–98 in London, initially in partnership with, and then competing against other companies.
+Jonathan Warren's Blacking company is noted as the first employer of Charles Dickens, aged 12 in 1823.
+The Warren company's chief competitor was the Day & Martin company formed in 1801.